lumenitca/Palmr/apps/docs/src/content/docs/index.md

 ## **Why Choose Palmr.?**
 ___
 ### **1. No Artificial Limits**
 Unlike traditional services, Palmr. does not impose file size or quantity limits.
 The only limit is the **available storage** on your server or VPS.
-If you have the storage capacity, you can send files without restrictions — no premium plans, no ads, and no hidden fees.
+If you have the storage capacity, you can send files without restrictions, no premium plans, no ads, and no hidden fees.

 ### **2. Open Source and Free**